a-chris/faenz/README.md

 ### MySQL

 By running Faenz with the MySQL database creates a connection to a "remote" MySQL or MariaDB database where all the data will be stored.
 This means that the database can be on another machine or server for wich you have to specify the public IP Address and the port, or it can just be a local service or docker container on the same machine, for wich you can specify "localhost" and the port.
-At the moment it works like this because the MySQL mdoe is also used by the Heroku deployment to connect to a remote database, since [Heroku can't host a SQLite database](https://devcenter.heroku.com/articles/sqlite3).
+At the moment the MySQL mode is also used by Heroku to connect to a remote database.
 The required variables to use Faenz with MySQL/MariaDB are:

 - DB=mysql